UnkwUsr/inbox-app/README.md

 [releases](https://github.com/UnkwUsr/inbox-app/releases) page (choose by your processor architecture, or try each one if don't know yours).

-Minimal supported Android version: 5.0
+Minimal supported Android version: 6.0

 ## Features

 * take text notes
 * record voice notes
+* save shared text/urls/files from other apps
 * shortcut button in quick settings, allowing you to quickly take notes when you reading books or surfing web, without distracting main activity
 * taken notes saved in plain text files (or per file, for voice records)